 If you are cycling, please take care.
-The university has a useful website for cyclists, old and new.
+The university website posts updates on road restrictions and changes affecting cyclists and further information including cycle maps and cycle parking is available here.
 We also strongly recommend purchasing a strong D-lock.